 What if you could walk out of a railway station and plant your umbrella in the sand?
 You can.
-Grab your sunglasses and climb aboard a TGV INOUI, INTERCITÉS or TER train for one of these ten beautiful beaches—all accessible by train.
+Grab your sunglasses and climb aboard a TGV INOUI, INTERCITÉS or TER train for one of these eleven beautiful beaches—all accessible by train.
 No car required.

 You’ll find plenty to do in this charming medieval town on the Opal Coast.
 Start by roaming the cobblestone streets immortalized by Degas—and don’t miss the breath-taking view of the Baie de Somme from the upper town.